AlexKMDev/WebRTC/README.md

 # Bitcode

 Bitcode isn't supported in the upstream for now.
-So you should disable it in the project build settings.
+So you should disable it:

+Go to your project's settings and find the *Build settings* tab, check *All* and search for *bitcode*, then disable it.

 # Information